Gakuto1112/FiguraBlueArchiveCrafters/.github/README_templates/en.md

 > [!IMPORTANT]
 > To check for FBAC updates, you must turn on "Allow Networking" and add `api.github.com` to the Network Filter from Figura settings!
 Please note that as of Figura v0.1.4, the network filter is reset every time the game is restarted ([Refer](https://github.com/FiguraMC/Figura/issues/238)).

+> [!CAUTION]
+> It is DANGEROUS to use a network filter other than "Whitelist" when activating Figura's Networking Feature.
+Although this avatar uses secure links, there is no guarantee that links used by other players' avatars are secure.
+I'm not responsible for any damages caused by using this feature.

 > [!WARNING]
 > If you repeatedly check for updates in a short period of time, GitHub will impose a temporary restriction and avatar scripts will not be able to check for updates for a while.